-Screening for sexually transmitted infections (STIs) and counseling to prevent STIs
+Screening for sexually transmitted infections (STIs) and counseling to prevent STIs copayment, or deductible for the Medicare-covered screening for STIs and counseling for STIs preventive benefit.

-We cover sexually transmitted infection (STI) screenings for chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenings are covered for pregnant women and for certain people who are at increased risk for an STI when the tests are ordered by a primary care provider.
-We cover these tests once every calendar year or at certain times during pregnancy.
+We cover sexually transmitted infection (STI) screenings for There is no coinsurance, chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenings are covered for pregnant women and for certain people who are at increased risk for an STI when the tests are ordered by a primary care provider.
+We cover these tests once every 12 months or at certain times during pregnancy.

-We also cover up to two individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
+We also cover up to two individual 20 to 30 minute, face-toface high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
 We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.